nickefy/data-engineer-mysql-csv-import/README.md

 # Extra
 Diagram to visualize Pipeline Logic.

-The projects starts by deploying a MySQL Database container using the MySQL parent image from Docker.
+The project starts by deploying a MySQL Database container using the MySQL parent image from Docker.
 It then creates the necessary schema from the CSV files provided.
 The python service will then load the CSV data into the MySQL Database and outputs the output_summary.json file using SQL query in ./mysql-load/resources/sample_output.sql.

 ![Diagram to visualize Pipeline Logic](mysql-csv-import.png?raw=true "Data Pipeline Logic")